Language Award Winners, 2014

-Heading off to various destinations in Spain, France, Austria and China with the Indiana University Honors Program for High School Students this coming summer are the following students:
+Heading off to various destinations in Spain, France, Austria and China with the Indiana University Honors Program for High School Students in the summer of 2015 are the following students:

 France (Brest): Matthieu Menard, Hallie Rauch; (Saumur): Julia Hernandez; (St. Brieuc): Lydia Jacqua, Gabrielle Menard

 Spain (Oviedo): Erica Sadlowski, Joshua Thompkins, Madeleine Wildermuth; (Ciudad Real): Chiara Fitzgerald

 Austria (Graz): Kieran Hussey, Susan Westman